emberjs/website/source/blog/2019-03-01-the-ember-times-issue-87.md

 ## [Help Wanted 🚧](https://github.com/ember-learn/guides-source/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+label%3AOctane)

-A large part of the work for Octane is documentation!
-Would you like to help?
-Check out [these issues](https://github.com/ember-learn/guides-source/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+label%3AOctane)!
+A large part of the work for **Octane** ⛽️ is documentation! **Would you like to help?** Check out [these issues](https://github.com/ember-learn/guides-source/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+label%3AOctane)!
 Drop by the [#dev-ember-learning](https://discordapp.com/channels/480462759797063690/480777444203429888) channel on [Discord](https://discordapp.com/invite/zT3asNS) if you want to help out or have any questions.
 The goal is to make the upcoming edition information clear for both new learners and existing Ember developers, and along the way, do some general refactors of our guides content.

 ---

 ## [Contributors' Corner 👏](https://guides.emberjs.com/release/contributing/repositories/)